We Are Wanderers Compass

 After that, life became busy for Ryan in the following years that included a deployment.
 I kept traveling every chance I could get in the US and internationally with friends and family.
 I had some grand adventures that included a trip with my gourmet cooking club to France’s Provence region and a sister bonding trip to Greece.
 I adore traveling with people who share a passion for travel.
 After a few years off Ryan was able to begin traveling again.
 It made him feel fulfilled and in control of his life.
 He loved sharing stories of his adventures with others and encouraging them to begin traveling.

 He suggested we start a travel blog.
 He wanted others to find the magic he experienced.
 People who had dreams that they were sure could never come true.
 He wanted others to be encouraged and inspired—especially disabled Vets who struggle after their service.
 He wanted to share how it could be affordable using the tips and tools we had used.

 I was not entirely on board, and his idea stayed on the back burner.

 Interested in how to start a blog?
 Learn more about us and our blogging journey here.

 The adventures continued

 In 2019 we had two remarkably successful European trips.
 After these trips, Ryan’s idea took a life of its own, and we commenced on this journey to start a travel blog.
 Wanderers Compass was “born” in the fall of 2019.
 It has had some ups and downs, as would be expected.
 Moments of feeling overwhelmed and lots of frustration.
 Neither of us is tech-savvy nor, have we done anything like this in our lives.
 The learning curve was substantial.
+The support from our loved ones made it possible as well.
 It was a massive leap of faith, or was it jumping off the precipice?
 We both have had together and separately those “are we outright nuts?” moments.